Altitudinal migration

 Altitudinal migration is a short-distance animal migration from lower altitudes to higher altitudes and back.
-Altitudinal migrants change their elevation with the seasons making this form of animal migration seasonal.
+Altitudinal migrants change their elevation with the seasons, making this form of animal migration seasonal.
 Altitudinal migration can be most commonly observed in species inhabiting temperate or tropical ecosystems.
 This behavior is commonly seen among avian species but can also be observed within other vertebrates and some invertebrates.
 It is commonly thought to happen in response to climate and food availability changes as well as increasingly due to anthropogenic influence.
 These migrations can occur both during reproductive and non-reproductive seasons.

 The patterns of altitudinal migration may be affected by climate change resulting in potentially life-threatening situations for some species.
 Deforestation can affect the migration corridors of altitudinal migrant and could lead to smaller areas for these species to migrate.
-Changes the environment of altitudinally migrating species can also affect seed dispersal.
+Changes in the environment of altitudinally migrating species can also affect seed dispersal.

 Regions

 Species that exhibit altitudinal migration can be found in almost every continent on Earth.
 The only continent in which altitudinal migration cannot be observed is Antarctica.
 There are many documented examples of migratory range shifts along an elevation gradient among temperate species.
 While these migrations are more understood in temperate regions, and far less understood among tropical ecosystems and species, there are documented cases.
 Altitudinal migration is typically seen among taxa found in montane areas.
 Generally, as elevation increases, the species richness decreases.

-Typical characteristics of tropical altitudinal migrants include: a high rate of frugivory or nectarivory; movement between lower elevation areas during non-breeding seasons and higher elevation areas during breeding seasons, or on a consistent annual or seasonal cycle; at least part of the population being migratory with a possible portion of the population residing at breeding sites year-round.
+Typical characteristics of tropical altitudinal migrants include a high rate of frugivory or nectarivory; movement between lower elevation areas during non-breeding seasons and higher elevation areas during breeding seasons, or on a consistent annual or seasonal cycle; and at least part of the population being migratory with a possible portion of the population residing at breeding sites year-round.
 This last characteristic can be sex-biased, as it is with juncos, in which the males are less likely to migrate than the females.
 The white-ruffed manakin provides a good example of an altitudinal migrant by displaying all of these traits.
 It has a high rate of frugivory, migrates from lower elevations to higher elevations on a predictable breeding-season based cycle, and part of the population is migratory, with a small portion possibly remaining at the breeding sites year-round.